 Despite being one of the least ethnically diverse nations in Europe and the world, Poland is, on the other hand, a strong driver for multi-ethnicity… in other countries.
 The Polish diaspora abroad is considered one of the biggest and most widely dispersed in the world.
 The Polish Foreign Ministry estimates that around 18 to 20 million people of Polish descent are currently living abroad, mostly in North and South America (12 million) and Western Europe (4 million).

 If we only take into account the Polish-born people living abroad, the figures are, of course, much lower.
 According to the U.N.
 World Migration Report, around 4.5 million Poles are currently living in another country, making it the 12th biggest diaspora in the world in absolute terms.
-The U.K., home to 850.000 Poles, is their main destination, followed by Germany, France, the U.S. or Ireland.
+The U.K., home to 850.000 Poles, is their main destination, followed by Germany, France, the U.S. and Ireland.

 But let’s have a closer look at the figures.
 Sure, the Polish diaspora lags far behind India’s (15 million citizens living in a foreign country), Mexico’s (12 million), Russia’s or China’s (10 million each), to name only a few.
 However, the biggest diasporas actually represent a small share of their country’s total population: national emigrants account for 1.2% of India’s population, 0.8% of China’s, 4.4% of Bangladesh’s and 3% of Pakistan’s.
 Polish emigrants, on the other hand, represent almost 12% of the overall population, making it one of the biggest diasporas per capita in the world, only topped by war-torn countries like Syria (30%), Afghanistan (14%) or Ukraine (13%).